-This is the minimum award as set by the Bar Standards Board for pupillage outside London.
+Chambers has set the minimum Pupilage Award at £20k p.a.
+This is above the amount set by the Bar Standards Board for Pupillage outside London.

 You will be allowed to take a break during both your first and second six up to a maximum of four weeks in all.

-The timing of such breaks must be agreed in advance with your pupil supervisor and Clerk so as to fit in with your training and professional commitments.
+The timing of such breaks must be agreed in advance with your pupil supervisor and the clerks so as to fit in with your training and professional commitments.